uniskela/ghost-docker-composer/README.md

 ## Getting Started

 1. Clone this repository to your SSH terminal using `git clone https://github.com/uniskela/ghost-docker-composer.git ghost && cd ghost`.
+2. Ensure Docker commands have sudo.
+Otherwise the script will check for you.
-2. You may need to do `sudo chmod +x ./build.sh` then run the build script with `./build.sh`.
+3. You may need to do `sudo chmod +x ./build.sh` then run the build script with `./build.sh`.
-3. This will guide you through the setup process, asking for necessary inputs along the way.
+4. This will guide you through the setup process, asking for necessary inputs along the way.
 The script will check for Docker permissions, create necessary environment variables, and compose the Docker stack.
-4. Wait for the script to finish executing.
+5. Wait for the script to finish executing.
 It will check if the Docker stack has deployed and if the services are running successfully.

 ## Usage